Biofeedback Therapy; Types, Uses, Efficacy, Eligibility Criteria.

 Emergency safety firstUrgent warning signs are highlighted below.

 Biofeedback Therapy is a non-drug treatment in which patients learn to control bodily processes that are normally involuntary, such as muscle tension, blood pressure, or heart rate.It is the process of gaining greater awareness of many physiological functions primarily using instruments that provide information on the activity of those same systems, with a goal of being able to manipulate them at will.
-Some of the processes that can be controlled include brainwaves, muscle tone, skin conductance, heart rate and pain perception.
+Some of the processes that can be controlled include brainwaves, muscle tone, skin conductance, heart rate and perception.

 Types or measurment procedures/instruments of Biofeedback Therapy